LONDON (Reuters) - Carl James became a trader when he was 19, in the boisterous telephone dealing rooms of the 1990s.

 James is Pictet’s head of fixed income trading and as recently as 2016, his team conducted four-fifths of his deals the old way - entrusting contacts at banks to quote him competitive prices by phone.

-Four in every five trades at Pictet, which manages around $200 billion, are now placed electronically - tapped into a machine aggregating prices and analyzing data from dozens of banks and trading venues.
+Four in every five trades at Pictet, which manages around $200 billion (157.93 billion pounds), are now placed electronically - tapped into a machine aggregating prices and analysing data from dozens of banks and trading venues.

 “You can make decisions based on the data rather than just the relationship,” said James.